Takashiidobe/benchmarking/README.md

 Fsync also seems to have a lot of overhead when using `write()` and `aio_write()` (causing a 3x slowdown), but far less overhead with `io_uring` (20% overhead on sequential writes, 50% overhead on random writes).

+**TODO: Fix benchmarks.
+These benchmarks are the same write speed regardless of the method used, which is most likely not correct.
+Need a benchmark that exploits more parallelism.**

+- synchronous sequential write - fsync (1MB bs): 248 ops/s, (1041MB/s)
-- synchronous sequential write - fsync: ~2.4k ops/s, (623MB/s)
+- synchronous sequential write - fsync (256KB bs): ~2.4k ops/s, (623MB/s)
 - synchronous sequential write + fsync: ~850 ops/s, (222MB/s)
 - synchronous random write - fsync: ~2.4k ops/s, (644MB/s)
 - synchronous random write + fsync: ~800 ops/s, (214MB/s)